 Most MALS students take the majority of their courses as independent studies.
 These courses are designed to allow students to pursue serious graduate study without having to disrupt their careers or families, or to move from their homes in order to live near a school's campus.

 Each independent study is handcrafted: students collaborate with faculty members to develop a course that explores the questions at the heart of his or her program of study.
 Working together, students and teachers craft the particular form and content of these courses, choosing materials (novels, paintings, essays, films, case studies, etc.), agreeing on the course's requirements, its dynamic (whether the course will be conducted by e-mail, phone, in-person visits, or some combination of the three), and its pace.
-Since these courses are not tied to a semester schedule, they may begin or end at any time; they may be short and intense or long and relaxed; they may even include pauses or periods of especially heightened activity.
+A MALS independent study must be completed within six months of its start date.